smartstore/Smartstore/README.md

 Smartstore Community Edition is released under the [AGPL license](https://www.gnu.org/licenses/agpl-3.0.de.html).

-**Add a star to our new repository** to stay up-to-date, get involved or just watch how we're doing.
+**Add a star to our repository** to stay up-to-date, get involved or just watch how we're doing.
 Learn about the latest developments, actively participate and don't miss out on new releases.